 1) Lucid Goals

-An organization must commence from a common understanding of what the Red Team’s mission and goal is.
+An organization must commence with a common understanding of the Red Team’s mission and the goal.

 Identifying how vulnerable we are by recognizing vulnerabilities such as exploitable conditions, misconfiguration, and bugs.